kabiromohd/Life_Expectancy_Prediction/README.md

 ```
 ![Docker Deployment Screenshot](https://github.com/kabiromohd/Midtermproject/assets/121871052/05d1babe-0150-4ec3-b082-be8ee14a9b7a)

-if all the above command run successfully, open another cli and run below command to see prediction via local Docker deployment:
+if all the above command run successfully, open another Cli and run below command to see prediction via local Docker deployment:

 ```
 pipenv shell